It’s a scenario that’s becoming all too common. U.S. cities under boil water notices.

 - Use hand sanitizer in place of soap and water.

-And a few tips for making these days a little easier:
+Tips for making these days a little easier

-- Use masking or packing tape to wrap around faucets and handles, disabling them.
+- Use masking or packing tape secure bags around faucets and handles, disabling them.
 Make sure these are kid-proof!
+Despite the seriousness of the contaminated water, we are creatures of habit and easily forget, especially if the water coming from the faucet isn’t discolored.

 - Pour bottled water into familiar containers, like pitchers or a countertop water dispenser.
-If you have kids, this will be an easy way for them to drink safe water from sources they are already familiar with.
+If you have kids, this is an easy way for them to drink safe water from already familiar sources.

 - Stock up on those no-rinse bathing wipes.

 - Store one case of water bottles per day for each day of a possible boil notice.
 A case of 40 half-liter bottles will provide a little over 5 gallons of water.
-This is barely enough to provide 1 gallon per person per day, but if you store 7 cases of these, you’ll have the minimum amount of water for 4 people for 7 days.
+This is barely enough to provide 1 gallon per person per day, but if you store 7 cases of these, you’ll have the minimum amount of water for four people for seven days.

-- Fill an empty container of laundry soap (the large containers with a spigot) with water and use that as a source of water for hand-washing.
+- Fill an empty container of laundry soap (the large containers with a spigot) with water and use that as a water source for hand-washing.

 - If necessary, turn off the water coming into your house.